aakashr3007/TicketNova--Online-ticket-booking-app-design/README.md

-# TicketNova--Online-ticket-booking-app-design
-Ui Design of the app

-# 🎬 TicketNova – Movie Ticket Booking App UI
+# 🎬 TicketNova – Movie Ticket Booking App UI (Ui Design of the app)

 TicketNova is a modern and user-friendly movie ticket booking mobile application UI.
 It provides a seamless experience for users to browse movies, select cinemas, choose seats, and complete bookings with multiple payment options.